dmitrydnl/BitSkinsApi/docs/eng/account/account_setup.md

+﻿# Account setup

+To work with the BitSkins API, you need to create an account on the [BitSkins website](https://bitskins.com).

-﻿## Parameters for account initialization
+## Parameters for account initialization

 Before you start working with the BitSkins API, you need to initialize your BitSkins account data: